chrisgscott/email-sequence-generator-api/project_roadmap.md

 ## Completed Items

+- [x] Ensure webhook endpoint can handle duplicate requests without creating multiple sequences
+- [x] Ensure batch size and other relevant settings are configurable and documented
 - [x] Set up a background task scheduler (APScheduler)
 - [x] Create a periodic task to check for emails due to be sent
 - [x] Implement the actual sending of emails using the Brevo API